fggreeff/google-assistant/README.md

 Add your project
 `firebase use --add`

+# Deployment

-Run `npm install` in your functions directory `cd functions` before deploying.
+Go to the functions directory `cd functions` and run `npm install` in your functions directory before deploying.

-deploying functions
+Deploying functions
 `firebase deploy --only functions`

 # Dialogflow: Webhook Template using Node.js and Cloud Functions for Firebase